 Leaving the attractions of the Royal Mile, we’d recommend taking some time to explore the vast collection at the National Museum of Scotland.
 This excellent free museum contains exhibits on all sorts of things related to both Scotland and the world, from Scottish history and culture to art and fashion to science and technology.

-After your visit, we can also very much recommend popping up to the James Thomson-run Tower Restaurant located on the roof of the museum.
+The museum also has a gift shop, a cafe, a causal restaurant, and a fine dining restaurant.
+The James Thomson-run Tower Restaurant located on the roof of the museum.
 On a fine day, there’s an excellent view across the rooftops of Edinburgh to Edinburgh Castle, which you can enjoy whilst drinking a cup of tea or sipping on a cocktail.
-The dining options are also fabulous – we had an excellent dinner here, and can thoroughly recommend it.
+The dining options are also fabulous and we’ve had great meals there.

 9. Try some traditional Scottish foods